LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 This code disables the behavior until the variable is set to "false" once again.

-To disable context switching *completely*, you can add this code to Global Functions.
-To disable it *in a specific situation*, you can add the code to any interaction.
+To disable context switching completely, you can add this code to Global Functions.
+To disable it at the point of a specific situation, you can add the code to any interaction.

 ### Create a new dialog